|

 launch a teapot out of a spaceship's garbage chute.
 Just for

 laughs!
-However at the moment I am happy to agree with Mr Russell
+However at the moment I am happy to agree with Bertrand

 6. In some situations it may be able to be a lower probability bar